clojure-emacs/cider/README.md

 [this tutorial](http://clojure-doc.org/articles/tutorials/emacs.html),
 dedicated to setting up Emacs for Clojure development, first.

-CIDER officially support Emacs 24.3+ and Clojure 1.5+.
+CIDER officially supports Emacs 24.3+ and Clojure 1.5+.

 You'll also need a recent version of your favorite build tool (Leiningen, Boot or Gradle) to be able to start CIDER via `cider-jack-in`.
 Generally it's a good